RetroDECK/ES-DE/FAQ.md

 ## Can I use an external scraper application instead of the built-in scraper?

-Yes you could for example use [Skraper](https://www.skraper.net) or [Skyscraper](https://github.com/detain/skyscraper).
-Make sure to read the _Manually copying game media files_ section of the [User guide](USERGUIDE.md#manually-copying-game-media-files) for more details of where ES-DE expects game media to be stored.
+Yes you could for example use [Skyscraper](https://github.com/Gemba/skyscraper), [Skraper](https://www.skraper.net) or [ARRM](http://www.jujuvincebros.fr/wiki/arrm/doku.php?id=arrm_relooked_en:start-en).

-There is also a video on the official ES-DE YouTube channel on how to use Skraper with ES-DE:\
+There is a video on the official ES-DE YouTube channel on how to use Skraper with ES-DE:\
 https://www.youtube.com/watch?v=23LLH96P7PE

+It's also recommended to read the _Manually copying game media files_ section of the [User guide](USERGUIDE.md#manually-copying-game-media-files) for more details on where ES-DE expects game media to be stored.

 ## My controller isn't working in ES-DE, is there a way to fix this?